-Finally, we note that the role of geography in macroeconomic volatility has already been explored in the literature on international asset trade, e.g., Martin and Rey (2004, 2006).
-In these models, exchanges of international assets are assumed to carry an additional transaction cost relative to the exchange of domestic assets.
-The level of financial integration is then declining in these transactions costs.
-When these transactions costs are posited to be increasing in physical distance, as in Portes and Rey (2005), international financial integration between two countries is decreasing in their physical distance.
-Similarly, Rose and Spiegel (2007) introduce a model where the cost of moving assets to offshore banks is increasing in distance, and find that the share of offshore banking is decreasing in physical distance from the offshore financial center.6
+Finally, we note that the role of geography in international financial integration has already been explored in the literature on international asset trade, e.g., Martin and Rey (2004, 2006).
+In these models, transactions costs of exchanges of international assets exceed those for domestic assets.
+Financial integration is then declining in these transactions costs.
+When these transactions costs are posited to be increasing in physical distance, as in Portes and Rey (2005), international financial integration between two countries is decreasing in distance between them.
+Similarly, Rose and Spiegel (2007) introduce a model where the cost of moving assets to offshore banks is increasing in distance, and find that the share of offshore banking is decreasing in physical distance from the offshore financial center.^{3,4}